gysagsohn/T1A3---Terminal-Application/README.md

    ```
 # CSV file for truck registry

 Need a CSV file to hold the truck register informaiton.
-Created "registery.csv" function to record the list
+I used the code that I lernt from class.
+I adjusted the code to suit the truck registry from a todo list that was worked on from class.

     ```python
     file_name= "registery.csv"

     try:
-        truck_registery_file= open(registery.csv, "r")
+        truck_registery_file= open(file_name, "r")
         truck_registery_file.close()
-        print("In try block")
     except FileNotFoundError:
         truck_registery_file = open(file_name, "w")
-        truck_registery_file.write("title,completed\n")
+        truck_registery_file.write("rego,weight\n")
         truck_registery_file.close()
-        print("In except block")
     ```
-Further used error function to check.
-Based on what I learned during class.
-As of 18/12 this has not been tested, and might be updated as it develops.
+Further used error function if file could not be found based on what I learned during class.
+As of 18/12 this has not been tested, and might be updated as I develop the app.

 # Reference List
     - van Rossum, G, Warsaw, B & Coghlan, N 2001, PEP 8 – Style Guide for Python Code | peps.python.org, viewed 15/12/23 <peps.python.org>